Family Law

 Divorce/Separation

 In an uncontested divorce, the parties have reached an agreement on all issues and do not require the Court to make any decisions about the terms of the divorce; the only remaining matter is to draft the agreement and file the divorce with the Courts.
-The uncontested divorce process moves much faster through the system and creates less of a financial burden on the parties.
+The uncontested divorce process moves much faster through the system and creates less of a financial burden on both parties.

 Did you know that independent legal advice is one of the requirements for an existing agreement to be legally binding?
 Make an appointment with one of our family law lawyers to review your existing agreement and receive the independent legal advice you need.